From Dufton to High Cup Nick

 Not a bad outing at all.
 I have still to get a decent photo of High Cup Nick and the ravine of High Cup Gill from the Pennine Way though so it won’t be my last trip here.
 Luckily there are plenty of different routes to try though so next time I’ll pick another one.

-To view more photos of the North Pennines feel free view my Eden Valley landscape photographs.
+To view more photos of the North Pennines feel free view my landscape photos of the Eden Valley.